JKALanger/FlexWindIndonesia/README.md

 The Netherlands

 Corresponding author: Jannis Langer

 Contact: j.k.a.langer@tudelft.nl

 Jaffalaan 5
 2628 BX Delft
 The Netherlands

-Please note that the authors are not programmers, so please excuse inefficient or "dirty" code and feel free to contact us in case of bugs, mistakes, or suggestions for improvement.
+Please note that we are not programmers, so please excuse inefficient or "dirty" code and feel free to contact us in case of bugs, mistakes, or suggestions for improvement.

 ++ Inventory of code and recommended work flow ++